 How to navigate how to make oboe reeds...

 On this website, if you scroll over the member content, you will find several pages that will open up to you if you become a member.
 You can see the step by step process page, the magic bullets page, and the reed doctor page, but most of the posts in those pages will only be viewable to members.
 Additionally, members will see a login/logout page, a reset password or lost password page, a my account page, and a cancel membership page.

-Under the Step By Step Process Page, you will see posts that explain and demonstrate how to make oboe reeds.
-The step by step process starts with an introduction page and then goes through cane selection, pre-gouging, gouging, shaping and tying cane, scraping techniques, and a method for starting the scrape.
+- Under the Step By Step Process Page, you will see posts that explain and demonstrate how to make oboe reeds.
+The step by step process starts with an introduction page.
+Then it goes through cane selection, pre-gouging, gouging, shaping and tying cane, scraping techniques, and a method for starting the scrape.
 These posts were made for reed makers who are first learning how to make reeds, though more experienced reed makers can also use these pages to hone their process.